KrzysiuGetReckt/TAU/README.md

 }
 ```

+This class is used for the randomization between class methods in "TodoAutomation".

-- This set of code is from "timeoutENC.js"
+- This set of code is from ["timeoutENV.js"](https://github.com/KrzysiuGetReckt/TAU/blob/BrowserAutomation/timeoutENV.js)

 ```javascript
 const TIMEOUT = 100;
 const INTERVAL = 100;
 ```

-This set of code sets up the initial timeout and interval values in ms.
+This variables sets up the initial timeout and interval values in ms.

-- This set of code is from "TodoUtils.js"
+- This set of code is from ["TodoUtils.js"](https://github.com/KrzysiuGetReckt/TAU/blob/BrowserAutomation/todoUtils.js)

 Note that the set of code needed to be imported is the "TodoUtils" class.